Cori Bush: Personal life

 Bush lives in St. Louis, Missouri.
-She has two children.
-For 14 months, she and her then husband lived in their car with the young children after being evicted because of loss of income after illness during her second pregnancy made it necessary for her to quit her preschool job.
+She has two children and has been married twice.
+In 2001, Bush, her husband at the time, and young children lived in their Ford Explorer for about three months after being evicted from a rental home.
+At the time, Bush had lost income because illness during her second pregnancy made it necessary for her to quit her job at a preschool.
 In February 2023, Bush married Cortney Merritts, a security specialist and U.S. Army veteran.
+Bush's husband was charged with two counts of wire fraud for allegedly accepting $20,000 in payments from the COVID era Paycheck Protection Program, falsifying details about his purported businesses to obtain loans from the Small Business Administration in both 2020 and 2021.

-In May 2021, Bush testified to the House Oversight and Reform Committee that during her first pregnancy, she informed her doctor of severe pain but was ignored, and as a result went into pre-term labor.
+In May 2021, Bush testified to the House Oversight and Reform Committee that during her first pregnancy, she informed her doctor of severe pain but was ignored, and as a result, went into pre-term labor.
 She attributed this to "harsh and racist treatment" that Black women face during pregnancy and childbirth.
 In a subsequent tweet, she wrote, "Every day, Black birthing people and our babies die because our doctors don't believe our pain."

+Healing claim

+In a 2022 interview with the PBS news program The Firing Line with Margaret Hoover, Bush recounted a story from her biography about healing a homeless woman with tumors.
+She stated, "This lady came to us and she had these tumors.
+She wanted us to feel them" adding that as soon as she touched them, "The lumps that were there were no longer there and she was so happy and she went on about her day".
+When asked for her response to people who might not believe her story, Bush explained "they are not the woman that had the tumors".